Jules Ferry: Later life

-Ferry remained an influential member of the moderate republican party, and directed the opposition to General Boulanger.
-After the resignation of Jules Grévy (2 December 1887), he was a candidate for the presidency of the republic, but the radicals refused to support him, and he withdrew in favor of Sadi Carnot.
+Ferry remained an influential member of the moderate republican party and directed the opposition to General Boulanger.
+After the resignation of Jules Grévy (2 December 1887), he was a candidate for the presidency of the republic, but the radicals refused to support him, and he withdrew in favour of Sadi Carnot.

 On 10 December 1887, a man named Aubertin attempted to assassinate Jules Ferry, who would later die on 17 March 1893 from complications attributed to this wound.
 The Chamber of Deputies gave him a state funeral.